 If your dog accidentally ingests nutmeg, including in baked goods, you should first remove the toxin out of your dog’s reach and try to identify what your dog ate, how much, and the time they did this.

 You should then seek professional help, contacting your veterinarian immediately.
-It may also be helpful to speak with someone on the Pet Poison Helpline.
+It may also be helpful to speak with someone focused on toxins in pets.
 Consider having these numbers on your fridge, or somewhere they are easily accessible:

 Even if you don't think your dog ingested a lot of nutmeg or there are no symptoms noted, contacting your vet is still recommended.
 Depending on the quantity consumed, they may want you to bring your dog in regardless.
 With potential food toxicity, the sooner the dog gets treatment the better.